FaresSaleemGHub/Rock-Paper-Scissors-Game/README.md

 - The computer randomly selects a choice.
 - The game compares choices and updates the score.
 - After all rounds, the game displays:
-- Number of wins for the player and computer.
+-- Number of wins for the player and computer.
-- Number of draws.
+-- Number of draws.
-- Final winner.
+-- Final winner.
 - You can replay the game as many times as you'd like.

+## 🎥 Demo
+Watch the game in action: [https://www.youtube.com/watch?v=dQjE-pSBYrw]

+## 👤 Author
+Your Name – @FaresSaleemGHub

+## 📜 License
+This project is open-source and available under the MIT License.